BEST PLACES TO STAY IN CROATIA – BEST AREAS AND HOTELS FOR ALL BUDGETS

 Where to Stay in Split:

 This city is a must-see place in Croatia, and I suggest staying here at least one night – as, even with the crowds – it is one of the very best places to stay in Croatia.

-In Dubrovnik, I recommend staying in the old town of the city – prices are high, but you can take your time strolling the unique old town of the city without the crowds early in the morning or in the evening.
+In Dubrovnik, I recommend staying in the old town of the city.
+Prices are high, but you can take your time strolling the city’s unique old town without the crowds early in the morning or in the evening.

 Because what you will find plenty of in Dubrovnik is tourists.
-Seriously, Dubrovnik gets crowded as heck and you will enjoy the quietness when the day tourists are not there yet.
-The TV show Games of Thrones has done its part – but even without the show, Dubrovnik has been a popular destination.
+Seriously, Dubrovnik gets crowded as heck, and you will enjoy the quietness when the day tourists are not there yet.
+The TV show Games of Thrones has done its part, but Dubrovnik has been a popular destination even without the show.

 I stayed at two different places in Dubrovnik and enjoyed both – one was directly within the city walls and just outside the city walls.
 Each had its perks – and one had a kitchen included, which is great if you want to self-cater.
 However, many hotels in Dubrovnik are small, and accommodations are quickly booked, so especially if you travel during the high season, book in advance.